sprytnyk/docker-compose-gitea/README.md

-DNS records configured for a VPS instance, VPS will have one Docker bridge if you're going to use ufw with Docker (IMO it's simpler to use [binary setup](https://docs.gitea.io/en-us/install-from-binary/) than Dockerised solution) and using Ubuntu 18.04 but should work with other distributives as well besides `make docker` target.
+DNS records configured for a VPS instance, VPS will have one Docker bridge if you're going to use ufw with Docker (IMO it's simpler to use [binary setup](https://docs.gitea.io/en-us/install-from-binary/) than Dockerised solution) and using Ubuntu distro but should work with other distributives as well besides `make docker` target.
 That target specifically for Ubuntu versions.
 You can make use of this dummy script to bootstrap a user if still under `root` one:
 [bootstrap.sh](https://gist.github.com/vald-phoenix/6db4bf3252be5dbd033b5f9346c52a29)